Robust Lipschitz Bandits to Adversarial Corruptions: Robust Lipschitz Bandit with Unknown Budgets

 \textbf{Model Selection:} When an upper bound on $C$ is known, we propose the Robust Zooming algorithm with regret bound $\tilde O (T^{\frac{\zd+1}{\zd+2}} + C^{\frac{1}{\zd+1}} T^{\frac{\zd}{\zd+1}})$ against strong adversaries in Section~\ref{sec:known}.
 Therefore, it is natural to consider a decent master algorithm that selects between $\lceil \log_2(T) \rceil$ base algorithms where the $i$-th base algorithm is the Robust Zooming algorithm with corruptions at most $2^i$.
 As $C \leq T$, there must exist a base algorithm that is at most $2C$-corrupted.
 Here we choose the stochastic EXP3.P and CORRAL with smooth transformation proposed in~\cite{pacchiano2020model} as the master algorithm due to the following two reasons with respect to theoretical analysis: (1). our action set $\A$ is fixed and the expected payoff is a function of the chosen arm, which satisfies the restrictive assumptions of this master algorithm (Section 2,~\cite{pacchiano2020model}); (2). the analysis in \cite{pacchiano2020model} still works even the regret bounds of base algorithms contain unknown values, and note the regret bound of our Zooming Robust algorithm depends on the unknown $C$.
 Based on Theorem 3.2 in~\cite{pacchiano2020model}, the expected cumulative regret of our Robust Zooming algorithm with these two types of master algorithms could be bounded as follows: \begin{theorem} When the corruption budget $C$ is unknown, by using our Algorithm \ref{alg:robust} with $\{2^i\}_{i=1}^{\lceil \log_2(T) \rceil}$ corruptions as base algorithms and the EXP3.P and CORRAL with smooth transformation~\cite{pacchiano2020model} as the master algorithm, the expected regret could be upper bounded by

-\end{theorem} We can observe that CORRAL is better under small corruption budgets $C$ (i.e. $C = \tilde O(T^{\frac{\cd+1}{\cd+3}})$) whereas EXP3.P is superior otherwise.
+\end{theorem} We can observe that the regret bounds given in Theorem~\ref{thm:model_selection} are consistent with the lower bounds presented in Theorem~\ref{thm:lowerboundsknown}.
+And CORRAL is better under small corruption budgets $C$ (i.e. $C = \tilde O(T^{\frac{\cd+1}{\cd+3}})$) whereas EXP3.P is superior otherwise.
 Note that the order of regret relies on $\cd$ instead of $\zd$ since the unknown $\zd$ couldn't be used as a parameter in practice, and both regret bounds are worse than the lower bound given in Theorem~\ref{thm:lowerbounds} for the strong adversary.
-Another drawback of this method is that a two-step smoothing procedure is required at each round which is computationally expensive.
-Therefore, for practical efficiency, we propose a simple BoB-based method as follows:
+Another drawback of the above method is that a two-step smoothing procedure is required at each round, which is computationally expensive.
+Therefore, for better practical efficiency, we propose a simple BoB-based method as follows: